-Welcome to the Angel Meadow Museum of Curiosities.
+Welcome to the Angel Meadow virtual museum.

 I was a long way down the path of writing my book when I started to seek out objects connected with Angel Meadow.
 In this new role as magpie-historian, I have gathered together a small collection of curiosities in the casual way of a beachcomber or a mudlark.

 Artefacts is too strong a word for a collection that includes an old tobacco tin, some postcards, a few fragments of broken pottery and a key from a pocket watch.
 But this odd jumble of items has helped me to inch a little closer to the past and get a sense of Angel Meadow that was lacking from the history books.

 So, instead of putting them away to gather dust in a drawer, I thought I would exhibit them here so at least they can be enjoyed by others.
 I’ll be adding more “exhibits” as the collection grows.
 I hope you enjoy visiting this museum of Angel Meadow curiosities.
 Please sign the visitor book below – and don’t forget to turn off the lights when you leave.

 The CWS tobacco factory opened in Ludgate Hill in 1898.
 Eight people could produced 3,500 packets of cigarettes an hour.
 The factory’s most-prized workers were its cigar makers, whose nimble fingers could wrap and roll tobacco with the dexterity of classical pianists.
 Managers preferred to employ people from better class districts.
 This tin from the factory, which was made in around 1910, still has a strong whiff of tobacco.